GW230814: investigation of a loud gravitational-wave signal observed with a single detector: Acknowledgments

 This work was supported by MEXT, the JSPS Leading-edge Research Infrastructure Program, JSPS Grant-in-Aid for Specially Promoted Research 26000005, JSPS Grant-in-Aid for Scientific Research on Innovative Areas 2402: 24103006, 24103005, and 2905: JP17H06358, JP17H06361 and JP17H06364, JSPS Core-to-Core Program A.\ Advanced Research Networks, JSPS Grants-in-Aid for Scientific Research (S) 17H06133 and 20H05639, JSPS Grant-in-Aid for Transformative Research Areas (A) 20A203: JP20H05854, the joint research program of the Institute for Cosmic Ray Research, University of Tokyo, the National Research Foundation (NRF), the Computing Infrastructure Project of the Global Science experimental Data hub Center (GSDC) at KISTI, the Korea Astronomy and Space Science Institute (KASI), the Ministry of Science and ICT (MSIT) in Korea, Academia Sinica (AS), the AS Grid Center (ASGC) and the National Science and Technology Council (NSTC) in Taiwan under grants including the Science Vanguard Research Program, the Advanced Technology Center (ATC) of NAOJ, and the Mechanical Engineering Center of KEK.

-Additional acknowledgements for support of individual authors may be found in the following document: \\ \texttt{https://dcc.ligo.org/LIGO-M2300033/public}.
+Additional acknowledgements for support of individual authors may be found in the following document: \\ \url{https://dcc.ligo.org/LIGO-M2300033/public}.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising.
-We request that citations to this article use 'A. G. Abac {\it et al.} (LIGO-Virgo-KAGRA Collaboration), ...' or similar phrasing, depending on journal convention.
+We request that citations to this article use `A. G. Abac {\it et al.} (LIGO-Virgo-KAGRA Collaboration), ...' or similar phrasing, depending on journal convention.

 The \ac{nr} simulations were run at the \textit{sonic} High Performance Computing facility at ICTS-TIFR, Bengaluru, India supported by the Department of Atomic Energy, Government of India, under Project No. RTI4001.